 - Fishing license.
 You need a license if you are 15 or older.
 Licenses can be purchased online through MassFishHunt.

 - Proper clothing.
 Dress in layers with a moisture-wicking base and a windproof, waterproof top.
 Middle layers can be anything warm that you can take off or put on throughout the day.

 - Ice chisel or auger.
 These are used to drill a hole into the ice.

-- Tip-ups, also known as traps, types, or tilts, are easy to use with a little practice.
+- Tip-ups, also called traps, types, or tilts, are easy to use with a little practice.
 The most basic tip-ups are three thin pieces of wood, a small metal spool to hold your line, a bit of spring steel with a flag attached to the end, and a trigger mechanism to allow the flag to pop up.
 Massachusetts allows five tip-ups per angler.

 - Baitfish and bait bucket or lures.

 - Sounding weights or “sounders” to measure your depth when setting your tip-ups.

 - Ice scoop to remove slush from holes after drilling and keep them clear.
 It’s also a handy tool for estimating ice thickness; use the backside of the scoop, inserting it down the hole until it hooks the bottom of the ice.

 - Hook removal tool like a pair of needle-nosed pliers.

 - Sled or pack basket to haul your gear.
 Some ice anglers make their own out of old sleds and toboggans.